 The NMSU System Academic Regulations

-The following regulations are effective with the publication of all the NMSU system catalogs, this includes the Las Cruces-Academic Catalog, Alamogordo Community College, Carlsbad Community College, Dona Ana Community College, and the Grants Community College catalogs.
-All regulations in this section of the catalog pertain to all the campuses housed with the NMSU System, this means that information for students pursuing Associate Degrees/Certificates, Bachelor's Degree, and Graduate Degrees/Certificates is within the section of the catalog.
+The following regulations are effective with the publication of all the NMSU system catalogs, this includes the Las Cruces-Academic Catalog, NMSU Online, Alamogordo Community College, Dona Ana Community College, and the Grants Community College catalogs.
+All regulations in this section of the catalog pertain to all the campuses housed within the NMSU System.
+This means that information for students pursuing Associate Degrees/Certificates, Bachelor's Degree, and Graduate Degrees/Certificates is within this section of the catalog.

 The regulations section is broken down into different areas:

 - Additional Degree Designations

 - Catalog Effective Period